Sacred Rage Project

 I hold sacred rage for women who feel they have to hide scars because society finds them repulsive.

-I hold sacred rage because menopause and menstrual cycle are still seen as things women can get over.
+I hold sacred rage because menopause and the menstrual cycle are still seen as things women can get over.

 I hold sacred rage for the young girls growing into an overly sexualised world where padded training bras are a thing!!!